-12 http://docs.caltrack.org/en/latest/methods.html.
+&lt;sup>19 http://docs.caltrack.org/en/latest/methods.html.

-13 Seasons are defined as: Summer - June through September.
+&lt;sup>20 Seasons are defined as: Summer - June through September.
 Winter - December through March.
 Shoulder - April, May, October, November.

-Because all participants must have at least one year of pre-installation data and settlement occurs at the end of the first-year post-installation, all participants will have the same number of peak, net peak, and off-peak observations in the reporting period.
+Peak, and off-peak observations in the reporting period.
 Total kWh and therm savings in each period can simply be summed across participants and hours in that calendar quarter.

-We will follow the fundamental tenets of data management and analysis.
+We will follow fundamental tenets of data management and analysis.
 We will not make changes to the data files we receive.
-Rather, we will import the data into an analytic database (e.g., SQL) and perform all data transformation, imputations, and analysis in the analytic database using open-source software (e.g., R), and all code is tracked in a Github repository.
-With this approach, all our analyses will be easily auditable and replicable.
+Rather, we will import the data into an analytic database (e.g. SQL) and perform all data transformation, imputations, and analysis in the analytic database using open-source software (e.g., R), and all code is tracked in a Github repository.
+With this approach, all our analysis will be easily auditable and replicable.
 These are the two most important criteria necessary to ensure quality control in the analysis.

-d.
-Comparison Group Segmentation
+3.4 Comparison Group Segmentation